-A policy is implemented (EA-1/15: EA Policy for Relations with Stakeholders) which defines the conditions and procedures for constructive and transparent co-operation between EA and its stakeholders.
+As a result, EA has adopted a policy for relations with stakeholders (EA-1/15: EA Policy for Relations with Stakeholders) which defines the conditions and procedures for constructive and transparent co-operation between EA and its stakeholders.
 According to this policy, a distinct ‘Recognised Stakeholder’ status with associated rights and obligations is granted to organisations that wish to become more directly involved in EA’s associative life and have a particular institutional interest in contributing to EA’s technical activities.

 Recognised Stakeholders must be organisations or bodies, either private or public, having a distinct European or international role (in this latter case, having predominantly a proactive contribution to European social and economic matters) and bearing a clear interest in accreditation activities.
 Associations, in particular, must have a significant membership from the EU and EFTA Member States.

 Applications for the recognized stakeholder status shall be sent to the EA Secretariat in order to be reviewed by the EA Executive Committee.
 The decisions made by the latter are then submitted to the EA Advisory Board for support, before their final endorsement by the EA General Assembly.